lunardao/research/crypto_to_fiat.md

 # Step by Step Practical Examples

-In this example we aim to get 900E out from an ATM in a private way, starting from Bitcoin.
+In this example we aim to get 900 Euros out from an ATM in a private way, starting from Bitcoin.

 1. Check where your ATM is, what % fees and static fees is included.
 2. Sketch out the whole path of swaps and calculate all the fees.
-3. Install new cake wallet and [Monero cli](https://www.getmonero.org/downloads/#cli) (or [GUI wallet](https://www.getmonero.org/downloads/)) on Linux (preferably on TAILS), or make two Cake Wallets connected to two different nodes.
+3. Install new [Elite wallet](https://elitewallet.sc/) and [Monero cli](https://www.getmonero.org/downloads/#cli) (or [GUI wallet](https://www.getmonero.org/downloads/)) on Linux (preferably on TAILS), or make two [Elite wallets](https://elitewallet.sc/).
 4. Calculate 900E into USD, add all the fees on the way (ATM, swaps, transactions)
-5. Add 1% for volatily (price changes) on top and calculate how much BTC that will be. <!--- .. depending on length of time, price change can be larger than 1% --->
+5. Add at least 1% for volatily (price changes) on top and calculate how much BTC that will be.
-6. Swap that BTC to XMR using Cake wallet.
+6. Swap that BTC to XMR using [Trocador](trocador.app) or [Majestic bank](majesticbank.sc).
-7. Send XMR to another Cake wallet (CLEAN!!! --> this means that the wallet has been set up while protecting IP address and metadata).
+7. Send XMR to another [Elite wallet](https://elitewallet.sc/) (CLEAN!!! --> this means that the wallet has been set up while protecting IP address and metadata).
 8. Swap to BTC.
 9. Withdraw from non-KYC ATM, be as inconspicuous as possible (read notes on privacy).